NikKowPHP/social-brain/chapters/chapter-5.md

 In one important conversation this week (in-person, video, or chat), your only mission is to broadcast a powerful Signal of Presence.
 Put your phone away, close extra tabs, or use an acknowledgment message in chat.

 *   **For the Architect:** Your mission is to use the "Intelligent Pause."
-Bite your tongue for one full second longer than is comfortable before you respond.
-Just notice what it does to the conversation.
+During a technical debate, after a colleague makes their point, bite your tongue for one full second longer than is comfortable before you respond.
+Notice if it changes the tone of their reply.
 *   **For the Connector:** Your challenge is to maintain the "tripod of attention" even when the conversation gets uncomfortable.
-Resist the urge to look away or physically disengage to smooth things over.
+If someone gives you critical feedback, resist the urge to look away or physically disengage to smooth things over.
+Hold your gaze to show you can handle the truth.
 *   **For the Sentinel:** Your focus is on your own non-verbals.
-Try to relax your jaw and shoulders while you listen.
+During a conversation where you feel anxious, try to relax your jaw and shoulders while you listen.
 Your goal is to broadcast "calm presence," not "high alert."
 *   **For the Adaptive Profile:** Your challenge is to observe your own adaptability.
 In a group conversation, notice if you give more focused attention to certain people or styles.
 Your mission is to consciously redirect and offer a strong 'Signal of Presence' to the person in the room you feel the *least* natural connection with.

 ---